 You’re feeling tired but wired, and all you can think about is sleeping, mindlessly watching TV, scrolling through your social media feeds, or stocking up on chocolate, caffeine, or a nice glass or two of wine.
 Sound familiar?
 It does to me.

 Read on for a few ideas about how to figure out what you need rather than what you think you want (as well as an embarrassing insight into my occasional toddler-like tantrums!).

 Now that we’ve turned the corner into spring, my body is starting to crave fresh raw foods and tasty salads, so I’ve decided to go on a spring detox of sorts.
 I invite you to listen in to what your body is telling you this season.
 And here are a few ideas for things to try!

-But I’m not the only one – everywhere we look there is advice about how to find work-life balance, or what constitutes a balanced diet or a balanced approach to managing money and so on.
+Everywhere we look there is advice about how to find work-life balance, or what constitutes a balanced diet or a balanced approach to managing money and so on.
 So what does balance actually mean?

 There’s a myth that yoga is all about being ‘Zen’, allowing everything to wash over you as you remain unperturbed by the surrounding chaos.
-But that’s not it at all.
-It’s much harder than that.
-Yoga is about learning to be with those painful feelings, and then to respond rather than react to them.
-Continue reading
+But it’s much harder than that.
+Yoga is about learning to be with the painful feelings, and then to respond rather than react.
+As Brexit unfolds this is harder than ever.

 Do you ever feel anxious and agitated but don’t know where to start to find calm?
 Or tired and depressed to the point of not feeling able to move?
-Here’s how exploring Doshas (Ayurvedic constitutions) and Gunas (subtle energies) can help you balance your energy levels with self-compassion rather than through forcing a change.
-Continue reading
+Here’s how exploring Doshas and Gunas helps me find balance with self-compassion.